In 1975 the Cities of Bryan, Denton, Garland, and Greenville created and submitted

 The plant was designed for a capacity of 405 net Megawatts hours.
 The unit came

 online in October, and by December was up to 215 NMW.
-June 14, 1984 Gibbons Creek
+By morning of June 14, 1984 Gibbons Creek

 was producing at full design capacity.

 Once TMPA reached the milestone of full capacity, focus changed to maintaining sustained,